 All of this can be understood using the metaphor of a car accident.
-Would you prefer your car to be guaranteed a third-person restoration post accident?
-Or would you want your team to put back together the parts that have been restored themselves?
+Would you prefer your car to be guaranteed a third-person restoration post-accident?
+Or would you want your team to put back together with the parts that have been restored themselves?
 Do you want the burden on your team or an outsourced one?

 The right answer depends upon the infrastructure and preferences of your company.
-If for example, your company can afford the burden in the given time restraints then you can go about it on your own.
+If, for example, your company can afford the burden in the given time restraints, then you can go about it on your own.
 Backup is defined as the activity of putting back files together to form an application that was lost due to some unknown reason.
-Your team will play mechanic and put together all of these backups so they can work as they did before – and in the given time.
+Your team will play mechanics and put together all of these backups so they can work as they did before – and in the given time.

 Disaster Recovery, on the other hand, is where procedures, policies, and processes are put together to ensure a technology infrastructure runs continually.
 This is so because their smooth run is most vital to organizations where human-induced or natural disasters can occur.

-On average, DRaaS offers 120 to 150% of the cost of your current infrastructure for a recovery, and this is usually the case for immediate RPO and RTO’s.
+On average, DRaaS offers 120 to 150% of the cost of your current infrastructure for recovery, and this is usually the case for immediate RPO and RTO’s.
 Some businesses, however, meet this problem by having two active systems.
-If one crashes then the other is allowed more RPO and RTOs – which brings the cost to 95 to 105 % of the current infrastructure.
+If one crashes, then the other is allowed more RPO and RTOs, bringing the cost to 95 to 105 % of the current infrastructure.

 So, the right questions you need to ask yourself are: